 WHERE DO I SEE FRONT?

 "Before Falling Asleep" by Chen Rang. © The artist and Galerie Urs Meile, Beijing-Lucerne

 FRONT's artists will use Northeast Ohio's arts institutions to showcase their work, including the Cleveland Museum of Art, MOCA Cleveland, Akron Art Museum, Allen Memorial Art Museum at Oberlin College, Transformer Station, SPACES and Cleveland Institute of Art.
-On top of that, the event features artwork in some rather unexpected places like the West Side Market, Federal Reserve Bank of Cleveland, Cleveland Clinic and Cleveland Public Library.
+On top of that, the event features artwork in some rather unexpected places like the Cleveland Clinic, Cleveland Public Library, Karamu House and even the Rock & Roll Hall of Fame, Bop Stop and Jukebox.
 Explore all the venues here.

 "Judy's Hand Pavilion" at Toby's Plaza, Case Western Reserve University by Tony Tasset.
 Courtesy of Tony Tasset.

-Learn more about this multi-venue, summer-long exhibition of contemporary art happening across Northeast Ohio July 14-Sept.
-30, 2018 by visiting FrontArt.org.
+Learn more about this multi-venue, summer-long exhibition of contemporary art happening across The Land July 16 - Oct.
+2, 2022 by visiting FrontArt.org.